sconnel42/wedding-website/README.md

 ### TODO:

 #### Frontend
-- Pic/Date Styles
-    - Make pic extend the width of the screen on mobile
 - Fix styling for RSVP form
 - Fix styling for Contact form
 - Style Registry section